sysrex/alexkiss/content/aws/ec2backup-python-lambda.md

 {{< /highlight >}}

+### Tagging

+To label which EC2 Instances we want to snapshot – we will use tags.

+Simply select the instance which we want to automatically snapshot – then give it the tag Key: ‘auto_snapshot’ and Value: 'true' .

+### Lambda

+Now, navigate to the AWS Lambda Management Console.
+Then select Create Function > Author from Scratch.
+Name your function, choose Python 3.6 as the runtime, finally for roles select Choose an Existing Role (and select the role we made earlier).

-# Python 3.6 script to be added to the function
+### Python 3.6 script to be added to the function

 {{< highlight python >}}